 Most importantly, Paraquat allegedly results in Parkinson's disease, a severe progressive neurodegenerative disorder affecting bodily movement.
 Motor symptoms start appearing gradually, such as a tremor in the hands.

 Paraquat is one of many pesticides used in agriculture and residential properties for weed control.
 Paraquat has been shown to cause lung cancer in humans through studies with rats.
 It also causes nerve damage and brain cell death through exposure and heart problems when ingested or inhaled into the human body.

 Paraquat Can Kill Instantly

-One study on the paraquat link to Parkinson's found that 3 of 544 cases of Parkinson's disease were associated with paraquat inhalation.
+One study linked Parkinson's disease in 3 of 544 Paraquat cases due to inhaling Paraquat.
 All three sufferers had a history of contact with the herbicide before their diagnosis.